talkpython/mastering-pycharm-course/your-turn/4-refactoring/readme.md

 Rerun your program (again, and again).
 It's still working right?
 OK then, carry on.

-## Move (to module) *smell*
+## Large module *smell*

 Our code is MUCH better already.
 But let's separate the usage of this functionality from it's implementation.
 We'll move the parts to do with downloading and parsing episodes to `service.py`.

 Let's move the data container and type first.
-Highlight these to lines and "move" them via refactoring to service.
+Highlight these to lines and "move" them via refactoring to `service.py`.

 	Episode = namedtuple('Episode', 'title link pubdate show_id')
 	episode_data = {}

 Open `service.py` and see that the lines have moved.
 Does your code still run?

 We need to move some of the methods.
 Namely, move these all to service.
 Before you do it one, by one.
-Inspect that you can move multiple things at once.
+Observe that you can move multiple things at once.
 Highlight one to move, choose move, and check the others off before agreeing to move them to `service.py`.

 * `get_episode`
 * `get_latest_show_id`